NushaMBZ/aide-memoire/Level 4/AGM4367/N Unit-02 S-12.md

     - **Volunteering:** When people volunteer, they are helping others and making a difference in their community.

     - **Organ donation:** When people donate organs, they are saving lives.
+#/Q

 ## Social marginal cost and private marginal cost in production

+#Q
-The social marginal cost (SMC) of production is the total cost of producing a good or service, including both <mark style="background: #ABF7F7A6;">the marginal private  cost (PMC) and the external marginal cost (EMC)</mark>.
+The social marginal cost (SMC) :: of production is the total cost of producing a good or service, including both <mark style="background: #ABF7F7A6;">the marginal private  cost (PMC) and the external marginal cost (EMC)</mark>.
+#/Q

 The PMC is the cost that is borne by the producer, while the EMC is the cost that is <mark style="background: #ABF7F7A6;">borne by third parties</mark>, such as the environment or other people.

 The <mark style="background: #ABF7F7A6;">SMC is higher than the PMC when there are negative externalities</mark> associated with production.

+> [!example]
-For example, when a factory pollutes the air, the EMC is the cost of the pollution, such as the health problems that it causes.
+> when a factory pollutes the air, the EMC is the cost of the pollution, such as the health problems that it causes.
 The SMC includes the PMC and the EMC, so it is higher than the PMC.

 In the absence of government intervention, the market equilibrium is reached where the PMC is equal to the market price.

 ![[Pasted image 20230822154415.png]]

 ## Social marginal cost and private marginal cost in consumption

-TThe SMC is the <mark style="background: #FF5582A6;">total cost of consuming the good or service</mark>, including both the private cost and the external cost.
+The SMC is the <mark style="background: #FF5582A6;">total cost of consuming the good or service</mark>, including both the private cost and the external cost.
 The PMC is the cost that is borne by the consumer.

-The private marginal cost is the <mark style="background: #FF5582A6;">additional cost that is incurred by the consumer when one more unit of the good or service is consumed.</mark> For example, the private marginal cost of consuming a pizza is the price that the consumer pays for the pizza.
+The private marginal cost is the <mark style="background: #FF5582A6;">additional cost that is incurred by the consumer when one more unit of the good or service is consumed.</mark>

+> [!example]
+> The private marginal cost of consuming a pizza is the price that the consumer pays for the pizza.

 The social marginal cost is <mark style="background: #FFF3A3A6;">the additional cost that is incurred by society when one more unit of the good or service is consumed. </mark>

 # Government Policies

+#Q
-Government policy refers to the <mark style="background: #FF5582A6;">actions that a government takes to address the negative or positive externalities</mark> that are created by market activities.
+Government policy :: refers to the <mark style="background: #FF5582A6;">actions that a government takes to address the negative or positive externalities</mark> that are created by market activities.
+#/Q
 ### Economic Instruments
+#Q
-Economic instruments are <mark style="background: #FF5582A6;">policy tools that use market forces to achieve a desired outcome.</mark>
+Economic instruments :: are <mark style="background: #FF5582A6;">policy tools that use market forces to achieve a desired outcome.</mark>
+#/Q

 > [!example]
 > A tax on gasoline is an economic instrument that can be used to reduce air pollution.
 The tax makes gasoline more expensive, which discourages people from driving and reduces the amount of pollution that is created.

+#Q
-Subsidies are another type of economic instrument.
+Subsidies :: are another type of economic instrument.
 They are payments that the government makes to producers or consumers to encourage them to produce or consume a good or service.
+#/Q

 > [!example]
 > A subsidy for solar panels can make them more affordable for consumers, which encourages them to buy solar panels and reduce their reliance on fossil fuels.